We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

 Social impact

 One of the key pillars of our approach is social impact.
-Some people call this social value or community benefit, but it all means the same thing, namely delivering tangible benefits for the local community.
+Some people call this social value or community benefit, but it all means the same thing, delivering tangible benefits for the local community.

-- Tackling housing shortages and homelessness
+- Tackling housing shortages

 - Improving education and skills